nolansmith/demo-ask-it-app/README.md

 It is basic in nature but demonstrates some key components you might want in a starter app when getting into the JS game.
 It can get exhausting looking at a bunch of todo mvc apps so clone this for something far more stressful and confusing.

+## Stack Rundown
+- UI: React/React Redux, Apollo
+- Server: Express
+- DB: MySQL
+- ORM: Sequelize
+- Authentication: JWT Tokens (1d default)
+- Encryption: bcrypt
+- Data API: GraphQL

 ## Disclaimer
-* Almost nothing in this project is industry standard or best practices.
+* No guarantees this project is industry standard or best practices.
 There's a lot of inconsistency in the code and a bunch of anti-patterns that are likely frowned upon.
 But I just wanted a working project where the front talks to the back and the back does stuff and sends it to the front.
 There's also quite a few security concerns you'd have to address if you ever took this live.